 I want to bring us back to the mind of George Orwell, who brought us the dystopian society of over surveillance and punishment to those who don’t conform.
 While this is not our society (as of yet), there are many digital innovations out there infringing on our privacy rights.

-You want me to give you an example of a corporate giant who WAS spying on our personal lives?
-Sure.
+Would you like an example of a corporate giant who WAS spying on our personal lives as of late?

 Let’s take a moment to applaud Google for no longer scanning our emails… even though they never disclosed this information to us in the first place.
 Is this a win or a lose?
 Don’t worry you’re not the only one confused.

 Snapchat has launched their SnapMaps this year and while this looks like a cool gimmick, one that advertisers should look out for, it is a massive invasion of our privacy.
-But it is delineated from Google’s actions, in the fact that Snapchat asks it’s consumers if we want them to track our locations.
+But it is delineated from Google’s actions, as Snapchat actually asks it’s consumers if we want them to track our locations.
 Therefore because we voluntarily accept this in their contracts, we are then accountable for the consequences that happen afterwards.